nikalexis/django_htmx_ui/README.md

 The following Mixins are available to automate some common scenarios.
 Feel free to extend them more or overwriting the attributes.

+#### *django_htmx_ui.views.mixins.*__OriginTemplateMixin__

+Add this Mixin in your `TemplateView` for the view to be accessible directly from a browser HTTP request and via a htmx request.
+You can also set the `push_url` attribute to `False`.
+In that case, the URL will be replaces in the browser's bar but no history will be creared (`HX-Replace` header).
+You can also set the `push_url` attribute to `None`.
+In that case, the URL will not be replaced in the browser's bar.

+#### *django_htmx_ui.views.mixins.*__PartialTemplateMixin__

+Add this Mixin in your `TemplateView` for the view to be only accessible via a htmx request.
+By default, if the url of view is called directly from the browser (outside htmx call), a redirection will happen to the `/` route path.
+You can overwrite the default redirection route path by defining the `redirect_partial` attribute of the view.

 #### *django_htmx_ui.views.mixins.*__FormMixin__

 Add this Mixin in your `TemplateView`, if the view contains a form.